 Not surprisingly, Phoenix is home to its’ share of malls – indoor, outdoor, outlet mall…you name it.
 If you are looking to kill a few hours in a cool setting, head to one of the massive indoor malls like Paradise Valley Mall or Chandler Fashion Center.
 Both of these feature 100+ stores, plenty of diverse dining choices, and a movie theater.
 With all the amenities, you’ll easily be busy for several hours.

-Once the sun goes down, you will want to check out one of Phoenix’s beautiful open air malls, featuring lush palm tree landscaping, beautiful fountains and live entertainment.
+Once the sun goes down, you will want to check out one of the metro’s beautiful open air malls, featuring lush palm tree landscaping, beautiful fountains and live entertainment.
 Both Desert Ridge and Tempe Marketplace offer many amenities including a Dave & Busters, an IMAX theater, lots of great restaurants and shops, and even free weekend entertainment.
-It’s still quite hot at night (sometime’s barely dropping into the low 90’s) although there are plenty of indoor attractions, along with misters to cool you down.
-San Tan Village in Gilbert is even better than these 2 with more stores, a nicer theater, better restaurants, and nicer landscaping.
+It’s still quite hot at night (oftentimes still hovering into the low 90’s) although there are plenty of misters to cool you down.
+San Tan Village in Gilbert is even more impressive with more stores, a nicer theater, better restaurants, and nicer landscaping.

 6. Eat pizza while enjoying music from the world’s largest Wurtlizer pipe organ

 While the Phoenix metro area is overflowing with common restaurant chains, there are a number of local hidden gems here and there.
 One such place is Organ Stop Pizza in Mesa, which happens to be home to the largest Wurtlitzer pipe organ in the world.
 This is a really unique place for diner as it doubles as an entertainment destination.
-In an area with a lot of blandness, Organ Stop is a refreshing change of pace.
+In an area with a lot of common chains, dinner at Organ Stop makes for a refreshing change of pace.

 The pizza is decent enough, but you really come here to listen to the live music, which is tremendous.
 The musicians here are truly talented, playing anything & everything, from old Beatles classic, to Disney favorites, to random audience requests.
 For an unusual alternative to the common restaurant chain, be sure to plan for a fun night at Organ Stop.
 It’s a great way to escape the heat for a few hours, enjoy some pizza & other assorted junk food, and listen to some great live music.